decretist/Dissertation/Chapter4/visualization.md

 relationship himself.)
-If the words in a sample of text are rank-ordered from most to least frequent, Zipf’s laws posits that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.[^7] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a sample of text should be one half that of the most frequent word, the frequency of the third most frequent word should be one third that of the most frequent word, and so on.
+If the words in a sample of text are rank-ordered from most to least frequent, Zipf’s laws posits that, as a first-order approximation, the frequency of each word will be 1/N times that of the most frequent word, where N is the rank.[^z4] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a sample of text should be one half that of the most frequent word, the frequency of the third most frequent word should be one third that of the most frequent word, and so on.

 (See Figure Za below.
-The theoretical Zipf distribution plotted in Figures Za and Zb has been scaled to faciliate direct comparison with the actual data from the first- and second-recension *dicta* plotted in Figures Zc and Zd.
+The theoretical Zipf distribution plotted in Figures Za and Zb has been scaled to facilitate direct comparison with the actual data from the first- and second-recension *dicta* plotted in Figures Zc and Zd.
 In all four plots, the first data point has a rank of 1 and a frequency of 1861, corresponding to the